Plant Science Ethnic Studies Affinity, Assistant Professor

 Cover letter in which you describe your interest in the position, relevant experience, and how you meet the minimum and preferred qualifications;

-A separate document that lists the names and contact information for five individuals that can serve as references.
+The names and contact information for at least three individuals that can serve as references;

 Finalists for the position will:

 be required to provide official transcripts for highest degree before the on-campus interview;